ltrujello/ltrujello.github.io/content/index.md

 Hi!
 My name is Luke Trujillo and you've found my website.

-I like math, Linux things, and programming (Python, C++).
+I like math, Linux things, and programming (Python, C, C++).
 Here is some stuff you can look at.

 * [A Python package](/cs/tikzpy/) for generating TikZ code (a LaTeX thing), which I did because TikZ is powerful but very tedious to use.